-Prerequisites: PHYS 1120 or (PHYS 1101 with a B)

-Co-requisites: MATH 2821 MATH 2821 Transferable (refer to transfer guide)
+Prerequisites: PHYS 1120 or (PHYS 1101 with a B) Co-requisites: MATH 1152 or MATH 2321 or MATH 2821 Transferable (refer to transfer guide)

-Thermal Physics
+PHYS 2040 Thermal Physics

 Students will learn about the thermal properties of matter, and mechanisms of heat transfer.
 Students will study heat engines and refrigeration, phase changes, and the laws of thermodynamics.
 Students will also study environmental applications of thermal physics and applications in green energy technology.